-Beyond the Heavens is a 2009 anime adaptation of a manga that ran for over 11 years, which itself adapted the legendary story of the Romance of the Three Kingdoms, a 14th-century literary masterpiece about a war between three great factions over who would, ultimately, become ruler of China.
+Beyond the Heavens is a 2009 anime adaptation of a manga that ran for over 11 years, which itself adapted the legendary story of the Romance of the Three Kingdoms; a 14th-century literary masterpiece about a war between three great factions over who would, ultimately, become ruler of China.

-Despite having a full 26 episodes to work with, Beyond the Heavens is paced very sluggishly and gets so bogged down with every minor storyline that, by the end of the anime, it hasn’t even really started the war of the three kingdoms yet.
+Despite having a full 26 episodes to work with, Beyond the Heavens is paced very sluggishly.
+It gets so bogged down with every minor storyline that, by the end of the anime, it hasn’t even really started the war of the three kingdoms yet.
 In fact, one of the three kingdoms is barely in the anime at all.
-The Sun family makes a few brief appearances before vanishing and leaving the rest of the show to just Cao Cao and Liu Bei.
+The Sun family makes a few brief appearances before leaving the rest of the show to just Cao Cao and Liu Bei.
 As a result, the anime never gets around to some of the most amazing moments of the story, such as The Battle of the Red Cliffs.

 #2 Annoying interpretations of the characters